Patagonia Logo Design: The Art of Brand Identity

 1. Simplicity and Memorability

 The human brain loves simplicity.
-We're wired to remember simple shapes and patterns more quickly than complex ones.
-With its unmistakable silhouette and straightforward composition, the Patagonia logo is easy for our brains to process and recall.
+We’re wired to remember simple shapes and patterns more quickly than complex ones.
+With its unmistakable silhouette and straightforward composition, the Patagonia logo is easily recognisable and memorable.

 This simplicity doesn’t mean it’s boring, however.
 The distinctive shape of Fitz Roy and the vibrant colours ensure it stands out.